December 5, 2015

 We live in a world of big data.
 Content from everywhere is being published and pushed to the cloud almost every minute of the day.
 This data is commonly perceived as long strings of text or numbers that later pass through a presentation layer (CSS) and formatted in such a way that is more legible to the average reader.
 This is the layer that most people see unless you work as a developer who deals with data respectively.

 Computers speak in their own language, one from which we derive our own in order to effectively communicate through the world wide web.
 Making this communication possible is a feat in itself, but also making it easy is yet another challenge.

-Enhancing your Website’s usability can increase the overall experience which in returns attracts users to visit and hopefully keep visiting.
+Enhancing your Website's usability can increase the overall experience which in return attracts users to visit and hopefully keep visiting.
 The content needs to be top quality, but it also needs to be easy to read and scan.

 Formatting Your Content

 Formatting content for a web page is different than say a paper your writing for a class at school.
 Keeping the idea of your reader in mind will lead to you making smarter decisions on how to best deliver your message.

 Before writing, you need to plan what it is you will cover.
 Typically outlining specific topics is the best approach as it allows you to write down your thoughts and ideas fast.
 You can easily pick and choose the order each section is read as well as how much to write for each section.
 At this point is where editing plays an important role and must take place before publishing any content.

 I personally like to write all of my subheadings first and then proceed to add content for each.
 Doing this allows me to focus on sections as opposed to the entire article or page as a whole.
 For this very post, you’ll notice quite a few headings.
 Each started as a list of ideas that later turned into sections of content.
 Try this yourself and you’ll begin to define a more practical writing process that almost always delivers.
 The only constraint from that point is your imagination.